TELOS-syslab/MerlinOSDI26AE/README.md

 Estimated resource cost:

 - Download size (full set): about 2 TB
-- Download time: about a few hors to a few days (depends on network bandwidth)
+- Download time: about a few hours to a few days (depends on network bandwidth)

 The Figure 11-13 simulations use public traces from the cache-dataset archive: